DorianTrn2/socialnetwork_backend/README.md

 ![post](https://img.shields.io/badge/POST-c94a3e?style=for-the-badge&logo=test&logoColor=white)  `/chat/:chat_id/new`: create a new message in the chat with id `:chat_id` *(user of chat or admin)*

 ![get](https://img.shields.io/badge/GET-2adb59?style=for-the-badge&logo=test&logoColor=white)  `/chat/:chat_id/test`: get the chat page and form (for back end test purposes only) *(user of chat or admin)*

+### Special cases

+The following url have been implemented to test the backend part of the application and can therefore be used directly from the browser:

+- `/auth/login`: to log in in your browser
+- `/chat/:chat_id/test`: this is a chat interface, implementing websockets
+- `/user/send_image`: form to send user profile picture
+- `/event/:event_id/send_image`: form to send event image